QuarkNerd/blog/jhenderson/_posts/2020-10-08-lets-build-snake-with-rust.md

 Back to `get_command`, we then `match` the keycode of the key event and return a `Command` wrapped in a `Some` (since the method returns an `Option<Command>`) if the key-press corresponds to one we were expecting.

-All other key-presses, events or if the `wait_for` duration passed to the method elapses result in a `None` being returned.
+All other key-presses, events or if the `wait_for` duration passed to the method elapses, result in a `None` being returned.

 Back to the game loop, we use `if let` again to check that `Some(Command)` was returned and we then `match` the command to an appropriate action.